tee-lab/PyDaddy/README.md

 For detailed documentation refer the [docs](https://pyddsde.readthedocs.io/en/latest/index.html) page.

+#Reinstallation
+If you already have an installation, do the following if you dont care about the data you have on the same folder pyddsde.
+    $ git restore .
+    $ git pull
+    $ python -m pip install .
+    $ python -m pip install --force-reinstall git+https://github.com/tee-lab/pyddsde.git

 # Installation
 To install and run the provided notebook files, clone the repo and install so you have a copy of all the notebook files provided.